Primo-wq/MAM2ADMM-Series00-Git-PrimaelKOSSOUHO/README.md

 # MAM2ADMM-Series00-Git-PrimaelKOSSOUHO
-This repository is used to learn
+This is a repository for learning the basics of Git and GitHub by doing